 This photo shows Thorpe Ness CGS - one the large curved Suffolk nesses extending above high water, which occur along the coast at intervals.

-Dunwich Cliff RIGS - swash alligned beach with actively eroding cliffs of Norwich Crag gravels.
+Dunwich Cliff CGS - swash alligned beach with actively eroding cliffs of Norwich Crag gravels.

 Simplified Stratigraphic Column for Suffolk.